DoD-Platform-One/bbctl/docs/developer.md

 1. Fill in relevant information about the issue so that others can understand what it is for
 1. Assign yourself to the issue so that it is clear that you are contributing code verses just reporting an issue.
 1. View the issue in the Gitlab UI, and from there you can create a branch and a corresponding merge request.
-1. A simple pipeline pipeline with linting and unit tests will automatically run for merge requets.
+1. A simple pipeline pipeline with linting and unit tests will automatically run for merge requests.
 1. When your code is ready add a ```status::review``` label to the merge request
 1. Code owners will review, test, and merge as appropriate.
 1. Code owners will create a release tag and a package will be built by the PartyBus mission devops pipeline.